-Parents who have not received scores in the mail should check in with their schools or districts to find out when they can expect to receive them.
+Parents who have not received scores in the mail should check in with their schools or districts to find out when they can expect them.

-The tests are aligned to the new Common Core State Standards in English language arts/literacy and math.
-Unlike the former pencil-and-paper tests, large sections of these tests are taken on a computer and are adaptive.
-Adaptive means that if a student answers the question correctly, the next question will be a little bit more difficult.
-If a student answer incorrectly, or doesn’t answer a question, the next question will be less difficult.
+Unlike the former pencil-and-paper tests, large sections of the Smarter Balanced tests are taken on a computer and are adaptive.
+Adaptive means that if a student answers a question correctly, the next question will be more difficult.
+If a student answers incorrectly, or doesn’t answer a question, the next question will be less difficult.

-The previous California Standards Tests tests contained all multiple-choice questions.
-Some of the Smarter Balanced questions require students to briefly explain their thinking and how they arrived at their answers.
-They are intended to measure a students problem solving and critical thinking skills.
+While the previous California Standards Tests contained only multiple choice questions, some of the Smarter Balanced test questions require students to briefly explain their thinking about how they got their answers.
+Questions are intended to measure a student’s problem-solving and critical thinking skills.

-The Smarter Balanced tests are also supposed to provide parents, students and teachers more information than the previous tests about where students are excelling and where they are having difficulties, so that the results can be used to actually help improve the instruction students receive, not just tell them how they did on the tests
+The Smarter Balanced tests also provide parents, students and teachers with information about where students are excelling and where they are having difficulties, so that the results can be used to help improve instruction.

-The Smarter Balanced Assessment Consortium developed the tests for its 18 member states.
-California is a leading member of the consortium, which is now based at UCLA.
-California has renamed its testing system CAASPP, which stands for the California Assessment of Student Performance & Progress.
-In 2015-16, CAASPP includes the Smarter Balanced tests and the existing California Standards Tests in science test for grades 5, 8 and 10.
+California is a leading member of the Smarter Balanced Consortium, which is now based at UCLA.
+California has renamed its testing system CAASPP, which stands for the California Assessment of Student Performance and Progress.
+CAASPP includes the Smarter Balanced tests and the existing California Standards Tests in science for grades 5, 8 and 10.
 It also includes other tests for students in special education and those with cognitive disabilities.